top of page

 you crossed a line--even if you didn't realize it or didn't intend it to be harmful.
 No other information is needed to determine that your actions hurt your sibling.
 The fact that your sibling took the difficult step to tell you or others about it shows how deeply it has affected them.

 Sibling sexual trauma is serious; it stays with a child and deeply affects their whole life, especially when it remains hidden and is not acknowledged.
-It is important to allow your sibling to choose who to tell and how to tell others about their experience, and to respect their wishes regarding boundaries with them and how to handle things like family gatherings.
+It is important to respect your sibling's wishes regarding boundaries with them and how to handle things like family gatherings.

 None of this is easy; in fact it is likely to be one of the hardest things you have ever done.
 Seek support for yourself--it is there.
-Any of the Stop It Now Helplines (scroll to yellow section at bottom of this page) offer respectful, confidential listening and guidance.
+Any of the Stop It Now Helplines offer respectful, confidential listening and guidance.
 This website also offers pages with more help for those who have hurt their sibling.

 If you are an adult reflecting on your past, wondering if your own behavior crossed a line or if you might have hurt your sibling...